TDCybersecurity/Wireshark-for-Beginners/README.md

 ![download](https://github.com/TDCybersecurity/Wireshark-for-Beginners-/assets/142702123/10b9a79a-ff6c-49a6-8dcd-26449566d6b5) ![images](https://github.com/TDCybersecurity/Wireshark-for-Beginners-/assets/142702123/86f6ea83-8d8f-45e1-8088-848ac651d6ae)
 </p>

-# **Wireshark for Beginners: Capture Packets**
+# **🦈Wireshark for Beginners: Capture Packets**

 Think of Wireshark as a sophisticated surveillance system for computer networks.
-It's like having a digital detective kit that allows you to eavesdrop on the conversations between devices connected to the same network.  with Wireshark, IT professionals can meticulously analyze the data packets flowing through the network, pinpointing issues, identifying security threats, and optimizing performance with surgical precision.
+It's like having a digital detective kit that allows you to eavesdrop on the conversations between devices connected to the same network.
+With Wireshark, IT professionals can meticulously analyze the data packets flowing through the network, pinpointing issues, identifying security threats, and optimizing performance with surgical precision.
 It's the go-to-tool for those who want to dive deep into the inner workings of network communication.

-## **1 Install and setup Wireshark for non-super users belonging to the Wireshark Group.**
+## **🦈1 Install and setup Wireshark for non-super users belonging to the Wireshark Group.**

 Type **sudo usermod -aG wireshark $USER** in the Command Line and press Enter **\-a** means to append, while **G** mean Group, so we are adding **Wireshark** to the Group **rhyme**.